zxcvvvvbanan/zxcvvvvbanan.github.io/about.md

 # About Me

-Specialized, enthusiastic VFX artist whom fell in love with both FX and pipeline development.
-Strong background in computer programming and Houdini FX.
+Specialized VFX artist with a passion for FX and pipeline development.
+Combining strong backgrounds in computer programming and Houdini to create efficient workflows and compelling visual effects.

-Not limited to VFX, I do enjoy trying out new things wether it be software, music, film, gadgets and etc.
+Not limited to VFX, I devour new things whether it be software, music, film, gadgets and more.

-If you are a student or junior (btw, I am junior too) artist passing by, please feel free to contact me.
-I'd love to share my experience and network with you.
+---

 ### Work Experience:

 - **Dexter Studios, Seoul**
 Jan, 2022 - Present

-Shot dev on Feature film, game cinematic, Netflix series
+• Shot work for feature film, game cinematic, Netflix series

-TD tasks such as asset creation, deployment, troubleshooting and provided solution for shot tasks.
+- Hellbound: Season 2 (Netflix), Gyeongseong Creature (Netflix), Yuyu Hakusho (Netflix), Alienoid

+• TD tasks

+- created and managed several HDAs for artists.
+- communicated with pipeline TDs for cache management, modify asset on demand.

+---

 ### Main Stacks:

 <p align="left" style="display: flex; gap: 4px; flex-wrap: wrap;">